k2view-academy/K2View-Academy/articles/98_installation_and_upgrade/Install_TDM/TDM_Installation_V9.4.md

 #### Git Clone

-- It is recommended to use separate Git branches for Dev, Testing (SIT) and Production environments.
-Dev changes are merged to the Testing branch and tested changes are merged from the Testing branch to Production branch.
+- It is recommended to use separate Git branches for Dev, Testing (SIT), and Production environments.
+Dev changes are merged to the Testing branch, and tested changes are merged from the Testing branch to the Production branch.
 - Edit the following Globals in the relevant branch **before** the clone in order to create the TDM DB and k2masking schema in the first TDM LU deployment:
   - **CREATE_TDMDB** TDM LU's Global must be set to **true**
   - Optional - edit the **TDMDB_SCHEMA** shared Global if you wish to create a different schema than **public** for the TDM DB.